August 12th, 2008…. It’s around 3pm…

 I go to my dentist appointment and take taxi to the condo.
 I know of the complex I had lived there 17 years earlier with my son in the building next to it.
 It’s a studio with an indoor and outdoor swimming pool on the grounds and I’m 2 miles away from my kids.
 I write him a check,happily for $750, as he banks at the same bank I do, he gives me the keys, I take a cab back to the dentist office.
 I take a medi-cab back to the group home.
 It’s late afternoon but most staff is there.

 I go to see the manager of the group home to address my concerns about safety,mice, the horrible food and my inability to not leave the premises normally for more then 4 hours unless I have a medical appointment and throw in ” you should probably know I’m moving”.
 She asks when.
 I tell her “tomorrow”.
 She tells me to tell the nurses.
 I tell them that.
 They are like “you can’t”.
 I’m like “I SO can”.
 “My stay of commitment expired almost 8 months ago, and as of tomorrow I can do whatever the FUCK I WANT TO!!!!”
 “HAPPY FUCKING NEW YEAR” and I walk out of the room .
-Because the next day is a holiday, I end up renting for $200 for 4 hours (A fucking bargain, if you ask me) to move me on 1-1-2010.
+Because the next day is a holiday, I end up renting a driver with an SUV for $200 for 4 hours (A fucking bargain, if you ask me) to move me on 1-1-2010.
 I tell everyone who comes in to my sight that I’m getting the fuck out of there.

 1-1-2010.
 I move into my cute little condo.
 By myself.
 After 16 1/2 FUCKING MONTHS IN THE SYSTEM… I’M FREE… AND THIS IS NEVER EVER GOING TO HAPPEN TO ME AGAIN….NEVER!!!!!